laverdet/node-fibers/README.md

 Note: node-fibers uses [node-gyp](https://github.com/TooTallNate/node-gyp) for building.
 To manually invoke the build process, you can use `node-gyp rebuild`.
-This will put the compiled extension into, for example, `build/Release/fibers-linux-x64.node`.
-However, when you do `require('fibers')`, it will expect the module to be in `bin/linux-x64/fibers.node`.
+This will put the compiled extension in `build/Release/fibers.node`.
+However, when you do `require('fibers')`, it will expect the module to be in, for example, `bin/linux-x64-v8-3.11/fibers.node`.
 You can manually put the module here every time you build, or you can use the included build script.
 Either `npm install` or `node build -f` will do this for you.
 If you are going to be hacking on node-fibers, it may be worthwhile to first do `node-gyp configure` and then for subsequent rebuilds you can just do `node-gyp build` which will be faster than a full `npm install` or `node-gyp rebuild`.

 ### important!
 It's recommended that you use node 0.6.18 or higher with node-fibers.
 Using